Mapping the SMEFT to discoverable models: Introduction

 This conclusion is correct, of course, only if the new states produce the 4F operators at tree-level.
 On the other hand, in scenarios where 4F are loop-induced at leading order the constraints would be reduced by a factor of order $1/16\pi^2$.
 Then the new resonances could be much lighter, directly accessible at colliders.
 In this class of scenarios, information from low-energy precision measurements and collider searches would be complementary.

 A systematic description of such {\it discoverable} scenarios is the focus of this paper.
 Now, given a particular non-renormalisable operator, it is in principle straightforward to find some particular field (or fields) beyond the Standard Model particle content that will generate the operator in the EFT limit.
-Due to the finite number of operators in SMEFT at $d=6$, it is even possible to find the complete list of such ultra-violet, renormalisable completions ``by hand'', if one restricts the search to tree-level diagrams \cite{deBlas:2017xtg}.
-However, already at one-loop level the number of possible ultra-violet completions (``models'') increases so rapidly that for any attempt to systematically classify them, automation becomes mandatory.
+Due to the finite number of operators in SMEFT at $d=6$, it is even possible to find the complete list of such ultra-violet, renormalisable completions ``by hand'', if one restricts the search to tree-level diagrams \cite{deBlas:2017xtg}.\footnote{Some attempts on constructing UV complete models for the SMEFT at $d=7$ and $d=8$ have been made in \cite{Li:2022abx}, although one should note this work is not fully consistent with previous works, e.g. Ref.~\cite{Bonnet:2009ej}.}However, already at one-loop level the number of possible ultra-violet completions (``models'') increases so rapidly that for any attempt to systematically classify them, automation becomes mandatory.

 The strategy we use in this paper for this task is based on a diagrammatic method.
 We will discuss the basics of this method in section~\ref{sect:expl}.
 The same method was used previously in the deconstruction of the $d=5$ Weinberg operator, see~\cite{Bonnet:2012kz,Sierra:2014rxa} and in particular \cite{Cepedello:2018rfh}.
-Note that our method for operator deconstruction overlaps in considerable parts with the one discussed recently in \cite{DasBakshi:2021xbl}.
+Note that our method for operator deconstruction overlaps in considerable parts with the one discussed recently in \cite{DasBakshi:2021xbl,Naskar:2022rpg,Banerjee:2020bym}.
 The diagrammatic method can be formulated in a general way, such that one can, in principle, ``deconstruct'' or ``explode''~\footnote{Finding the UV completion for operators has been called ``exploding'' the operators in \cite{Gargalionis:2020xvt}.} any EFT operator at arbitrary dimension.
 For reasons discussed above, however, in this paper we concentrate on 4F operators in SMEFT only. \\

 The paper is organised as follows: In section~\ref{sect:expl} we present the main ideas of the diagrammatic method we have developed to systematically find loop-induced 4F operators and describe conditions to further restrict the UV scenarios.
 In section~\ref{sec:model_candidates} we count the number of UV completions, describe common patterns among these models, propose a benchmark for analysing the phenomenology and explore scenarios that lead to 4F with just quarks, see also Appendix~\ref{App:quark_models}.
 In section~\ref{sec:pheno} we use the model patterns to describe the typical phenomenology at the LHC and give specific predictions for our benchmark model.
 We finish by presenting our conclusions in section~\ref{sec:concls}.